GodVenn/EDC2023-Game-Development-Unity-Workshop/README.md

   - Hierarchy
   - `Prefabs`
   - Game Objects - Conclusion
-- Description of the game we will create
+- Outline of the game
 - Creating the game Prototype
   - The first cube
     - Painting the cube (`Material`)